chef/chef/docs/dev/design_documents/bootstrap_with_train.md

 #### Validation

-Existing windows bootstrap validation checks should be preserved, unless they are superceded by related validations for ssh bootstrap.
+Existing windows bootstrap validation checks should be preserved, unless they are superseded by related validations for ssh bootstrap.

 #### Context